Stop dwelling on the task; stay on the goal

 Remember that this is temporary and that it has a purpose.
-The purpose is to keep yourself and your loved ones healthy and help your community stay healthy as well.
+The purpose is to keep yourself and your loved ones healthy and help your community stay healthy.
 It is everyone’s responsibility to do this.
-That is why as difficult as this is, don’t keep obsessing about the task of staying confined, this will only bring about anxiety, and won’t change the fact that you still need to do this.
-Instead, focus on the goal; you are helping by complying; you are doing something for the greater good.
-If more people, like you, do the same, we will all get out of this quicker.
+That is why as difficult as this is, don’t keep obsessing about the task of staying confined, this will only bring about anxiety and won’t change the fact that you still need to do this.
+Instead, focus on the goal; you are helping by complying and doing something for the greater good.
+If more people like you do the same, we will all get out of this quicker.

 Don’t give up on your daily habits.

-Account for that extra time that you use to spend on getting to work.
-Therefore drink that cup of coffee or maybe listen to your favorite podcast as if you were on the bus or train, on your way to work.
+Account for that extra time you spend on getting to work.
+Therefore drink that cup of coffee or maybe listen to your favorite podcast as if you were on the bus or train on your way to work.
 We are creatures of habits, and some of those habits help us stay sane.
-I, myself, need to take a minute to clear my mind right after work; otherwise, I get anxious and won’t be able to sleep.
-So make sure you enjoy those little things that help you prepare and also decompress.
+I need to take a minute to clear my mind right after work; otherwise, I get anxious and won’t be able to sleep.
+So make sure you enjoy those little things that help you prepare and decompress.

 Don’t blur the lines.

-Every day most of us get up, shower, dress, and head out for work.
+Most of us get up, shower, dress, and head out for work every day.
 Don’t stop doing this.
-Working in your PJs may look like the best thing that has ever happened to you, but give it a couple of days, and it will be a drag.
-You won’t be able to look back and tell when you started work and when you finished, and again, your productivity will go down.
-Ensuring that you don’t blur the lines between your different activities will allow you to keep the right work-life balance.
+Working in your PJs may look like the best thing, but give it a couple of days, and it will be a drag.
+You won’t be able to look back and tell when you started work and when you finished, and your productivity will go down again.
+Ensuring you don’t blur the lines between your different activities will allow you to keep the right work-life balance.

 Make sure to stay connected.